cj-wang/mean-start/README.md

 # MEAN Start

-## Angular2 + Angular-CLI + Express
+## Angular2 + Angular-CLI + Express + Mongoose

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) and combined [express](https://github.com/expressjs/express) as a MEAN stack starter.

 ## Install npm packages

 Run `npm install` to install the npm packages described in the `package.json`.

 ## Development server
 Run `npm start` for a dev server.
+Navigate to [http://localhost:4200/](http://localhost:4200/) for the app.

-The `start` script deinfed in `package.json` is as:
+The `start` script defined in `package.json` is as:
 ```
 "start": "concurrently \"ng serve --proxy-config proxy.conf.json\" \"cd server && tsc -w\" \"supervisor -w dist dist/server.js\" ",
 ```
-The script starts the `angular-cli` dev server http://localhost:4200/ and the `express` server http://localhost:3000/ concurrently.
+The script starts 2 servers at the backgroud concurrently:
-The `angular-cli` dev server is configured to proxy all API calls to http://localhost:4200/api to go to `express` server http://localhost:3000/api.

-Navigate to http://localhost:4200/ for the app.
+* angular-cli dev server, starts at http://localhost:4200/, serving the angular app.
 The angular app will automatically reload if you change any of the client source files.

+* express server, starts at http://localhost:3000/, serving the REST APIs.
-The `express` web server will be automatically restarted by `supervisor` if you change any of the server source files.
+The express server will be automatically restarted by `supervisor` if you change any of the server source files.

+The `angular-cli` dev server is configured to proxy all API calls to http://localhost:4200/api to go to `express` server http://localhost:3000/api, so that the whole app is available at [http://localhost:4200/](http://localhost:4200/).

 ## Code scaffolding